vitoriavital/push-swap-42/README.md

 </p>

 ## Introduction
-Push Swap is a project aimed at sorting a stack of integers using a limited set of instructions on two stacks named 'a' and 'b'.
+Push Swap is a fun and challenging project aimed at sorting a stack of integers using a limited set of instructions on two stacks named 'a' and 'b'.
 This project focuses on implementing efficient sorting algorithms in C and optimizing the number of operations needed to sort the stack.
+With its many possibilities and constraints, Push Swap feels like a big puzzle to put together.
+It's amazing when you finally connect all the pieces and see your project working effectively.

 ## Compilation
 o compile the Push Swap program, simply run make.
 This will generate the executable file push_swap for the main part.
 For the bonus part, you will need to run make bonus and will have a checker executable for the bonus.